 - Irretrievable breakdown of the marriage, on the grounds of adultery, unreasonable behaviour, or desertion.

-II.
 JUDICIAL SEPARATION VS DIVORCE

 - A judgement of Judicial Separation granted by the Court does not permit either party to remarry, since the decree of judicial separation does not terminate a marriage, unlike in divorce.